Route Setting Schedule

 SCHEDULE EXCEPTIONS: CLIMBING COMPETITIONS

-Stone Age was founded with the belief that the heart of our business is providing a quality experience through creating routes for every climber.
-Our head route setter, Lance Hadfield, strives to be creative and thoughtful of every customer that walks through the door.
-To do that, he has cultivated a team of setters that understand how to create interesting and fun routes for members and guests of all skill levels.
-“Each route has the potential of teaching people movement (or at least help them practice good types of movement) by the way the hand and foot holds are placed on the wall.
+Since the beginnings of Stone Age in 1997, Lance has cultivated a team of setters who understand how to create interesting and fun routes for members and guests of all skill levels.
+“Each route has the potential of teaching people movement or at least help them practice good types of movement by the way the hand and foot holds are placed on the wall.
 Our route setters are trained to think of a climb as two parts; a hand sequence and a foot sequence.
 One must support the other to make a really good climb ‘flow’.” -Lance Hadfield

 Route setting is an interesting process that may not be obvious to the casual climber.
-A router setter is assigned a specific difficulty or grade, a location on the wall, hold color, and even a specific audience.
+A router setter is assigned a route of a specific difficulty or grade, a location on the wall, hold color, and even a specific audience.
 We often get asked if we have a book that catalogs all of the climbs we create.
 People seem genuinely surprised when we tell them that each climb is original and done from scratch.
 Sometimes we change the angle of the walls using large features to create different terrain for people to experience and enjoy.
 This adds variety to each area, always keeping the walls fresh and interesting for frequently returning members.

 MEET THE ROUTE SETTERS

-“Each route has the potential of teaching people movement (or at least help them practice good types of movement) by the way the hand and foot holds are placed on the wall. ” —Lance Hadfield
+“Each route has the potential of teaching people movement (or at least help them practice good types of movement) by the way the hand and foot holds are placed on the wall. ”